All Episodes

 It offered a forum for Arafat to be whatever he wanted to be.

-There was a point in time when Clinton gave Arafat everything he was asking for.
+In fact, you know, proof of what I'm saying, there was a point in time when Clinton gave Arafat everything he was asking for.

 And Arafat ran away from it and hid.

-He was stunned and he was uh he was shocked.
+He was stunned and he was shocked.

-That this conflict is just too handy for too many people.
+This conflict is just too handy for too many people.

 It offers too much opportunity for too many people.

-A bunch of think tank people have an opportunity to make careers as great thinkers, being Middle East experts, all the guest opportunities on the cable network shows, all the writing opportunities, the publishing opportunities, sitting in this distinguished chair or that distinguished chair at this prestigious think tank or what have you.
+A bunch of think tank people have an opportunity to make careers as great thinkers by being Middle East experts, all the guest opportunities on the cable network shows, all the writing opportunities, the publishing opportunities, sitting in this distinguished chair or that distinguished chair at this prestigious think tank or what have you.

 Never solving anything.